Nikon D7500 versus Nikon D7200

 The Nikon D7500 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D7500 has a resolution of 20.7 megapixel, whereas the D7200 provides 24 MP.

-An illustration of the physical size and weight of the Nikon D7500 and the Nikon D7200 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D7500 and the Nikon D7200 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.